 Do I need to use Open Banking when applying with UK Credit?

 Yes.
-In order for us to effectively assess the affordability of the loan, we do need both you and your guarantor to give us access to your accounts via Open Banking.
+In order for us to effectively assess the affordability of the loan, we do need you to give us access to your accounts via Open Banking.

 How do I control who has access to my information?

 You choose which regulated apps and websites you want to use, so you’re always in charge.

 You decide what information they can access, and for how long.